qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadproject.rst

-If you need to make modifications to the project (for example to add or remove some layers) and save your changes, call the :func:`write() <qgis.core.QgsProject.write>` method of your project instance.
+If you need to make modifications to the project (for example to add or remove some layers) and save your changes, call the :meth:`write() <qgis.core.QgsProject.write>` method of your project instance.
 The :func:`write()` method also accepts an optional path for saving the project to a new location::

 .. code-block:: python